-In the development of the ECOSAR equations for neutral organics and classes with excess toxicity, the training sets generally include chemicals with log Kow values in the range of -3 to 8 and molecular weights less than 1000.
+In the development of the ECOSAR equations for neutral organics and classes with excess toxicity, the training sets generally include chemicals with log K{ow} values in the range of -3 to 8 and molecular weights <1000.
 However, the domain of the model is considered to be larger than the descriptor range of the training set of chemicals.
-As discussed in previous sections it has been determined through empirical data that for acute toxicity endpoints, chemicals with a log Kow value >5.0 are generally expected to have no effects at saturation.
-For chronic effects, chemicals with a log Kow value >8.0 are expected no effects at saturation.
-Although the individual equations may not have been not built using chemicals with log Kow values greater than 5.0 and 8.0 respectively, the model can still make accurate qualitative determination of potential toxicity under environmental conditions for chemicals outside the log Kow descriptor domain.
-For classes where studies were available that exceed the log Kow limits, the data have been provided in the QSAR Equation Documents under the section labeled "SAR Data not included in Regression Equation".
-NOTE: Log Kow cut offs can be class specific where data indicated a departure from this general trend of 5.0 for acute effects, and 8.0 for chronic effects.
-The log Kow limits for each class will be presented in the output file from ECOSAR.
+As discussed in previous sections, it has been determined through empirical data that for acute toxicity endpoints, chemicals with a log K{ow} value >5.0 are generally expected to have no effects at saturation.
+For chronic effects, chemicals with a log K{ow} value >8.0 are expected to have no effects at saturation.
+Although the individual equations may not have been not built using chemicals with log K{ow} values >5.0 and >8.0 respectively, the model can still make accurate qualitative determination of potential toxicity under environmental conditions for chemicals outside the log K{ow} descriptor domain.
+For classes where studies were available that exceed the log K{ow} limits, the data have been provided in the QSAR Equation Documents under the section labeled "SAR Data not included in Regression Equation".
+NOTE: Log K{ow} cutoffs can be class specific where data indicated a departure from this general trend of 5.0 for acute effects and 8.0 for chronic effects.
+The log K{ow} limits for each class will be presented in the output file from ECOSAR.

-An example of a technical reference sheet that provides data for chemicals above the log Kow limits is provided in Figure 10 for the Mono Epoxides chemical class which has a log Kow cutoff of 6.0 for 14 day LC50 data for fish.
-The "" in the table denotes "no effects at saturation" which was the result of the study.
-When interpreting the QSAR Equation Documents for each class/equation, the number of chemicals in the training set is represented by N = x + y where "x" equals the number of studies used in actual equation development and "y" equals 1) Log Kow cut-off as discussed in section 4.1; and/or 2) SAR Data not included in Regression Equation.
+An example of a technical reference sheet that provides data for chemicals above the log K{ow} limits is provided in Figure 8 for the mono epoxides chemical class, which has a log K{ow} cutoff of 5.0 for 96-hour LC50 data for fish.
+The "" in the Table 4 denotes "no effects at saturation" which was the result of the study.
+When interpreting the QSAR Equation Documents for each class/equation, the number of chemicals in the training set is represented by N = x + y where "x" equals the number of studies used in actual equation development and "y" equals: (1) log K{ow} cutoff as discussed in Section 4.2; and/or (2) SAR Data Not Included in Regression Equation.

-There is also a section in each data table where studies are presented for chemicals that fall within the class, but the validity of the test could not be confirmed and therefore the data point was not used to support the QSAR.
+There is also a section in each data table where studies are presented for chemicals that fall within the class, but the validity of the test could not be confirmed and the data point was therefore not used to support the QSAR.
 Studies where validity, test conditions, or other generally important parameters could not be confirmed are provided under the section "Data Not included in SAR".
 The studies listed in this section are not counted towards the derivation of N as discussed in the previous paragraph.

-Figure 10: Supporting Data for Chemical above the Log Kow Cut-off for an QSAR
+Figure 8: Supporting Data for Chemical above the Log Kow Cutoff for a QSAR

-SAR Epoxides, Mono 8/3/2006
+SAR Epoxides, Mono 7/2010